 Supply Chain Management & Procurement

-Committed to keeping on engaging and collaborating with our partners and suppliers to drive positive change.
+committed to engaging and collaborating with our partners and suppliers to drive positive change.

 Engaging with Partners to drive positive change

 “For more than a decade, our leading procurement processes have been driven by our pledge to being a socially and ethically responsible company.
 We believe in leading by example when it comes to sustainable procurement practices.
 We have incorporated the UN Global Compact into our supplier selection, and strive to work with like-minded responsible suppliers and partners.
 MCI is a sustainability awareness advocate and is committed to helping the Meeting and Events industry to create a lasting legacy.”

 Jodie Torriani, Head of Global Hotel Procurement & Strategic Sourcing